 The Perfect Kiev!

 Defining the perfect Kiev is simple, a perfectly cooked chicken breast with a crispy golden breadcrumb coating.
+Very similar to a classic Wiener Schnitzel!

 Then when you cut it open it should ooze with lots and lots of garlic butter.